cameron-suth/2025-4216COMP-Team10/Questions.md

-Does danceability increase popularity of a song?
+Does danceability increase popularity of a song? - Aaron

 Does type of genre increase popularity of a song?